Sushobh/AndroidRestServer/README.md

 # What next?
   Here is a list of things that i want to do next.
+- [x] Create the library and publish it.
 - [ ] Add support for creating request handlers which will serve files.
 - [ ] Add more tests and allow support for Map request body in post requests.
 - [ ] Find out a way to run the adb port forward command programatically.
-- [ ] Add more tests to cover most of the code.